Wednesday 6 November 2024

 Moments

-It's been an incredibly busy and stressful two weeks, although I'm hopeful things might be a little more settled moving forwards, for a short while, at least, any chance of life slowing down any time soon has all but gone.
+It's been an incredibly busy and stressful two weeks, although I'm hopeful things might be a little more settled moving forwards, for a short while, at least.
+The chance of life slowing down any time soon has all but gone.
 I feel wrung out.
 I don't sleep well at the best of times, and it has been even more of a challenge given the recent turn of events, not to mention I haven't been eating well, which has been through lack of opportunity, not choice.
 I've had little time to take stock, but I'm very aware things needs to change.
 I need to pare back, prioritise and seek out some moments of calm.

 I will intentionally give swimming a miss today.
 As much as I will miss it, as I've come to really enjoy my weekly sessions, I just need a moment in my day where I am not rushing about in order to achieve something.
 I imagine that anyone who is a carer for a friend or relative can resonate with this.
 Constantly putting the other person's needs before our own, comes naturally, but not without cost.
 Please don't think I am complaining.
 I realise that I am in a privileged position where I am able to be around to help, but balancing all my responsibilities is proving rather difficult.